Why Is Breast Screening Mammogram Important For Early Breast Cancer Detection

 Typically, the amount of radiation a woman is exposed to during a mammogram is very low and does not cause any adverse effects.
 However, in some cases, the risk of radiation from a mammogram may be higher, for example, if higher doses of radiation were administered to get accurate images.
 Moreover, women with large breasts may require additional radiation to view the breast tissues accurately.

-How do I prepare for a breast screening mammogram?
+How do I prepare for a breast screening mammogram in Singapore?

 You can prepare for a breast screening mammogram by wearing a two-piece outfit that allows you to undress easily from the waist up.
 Your doctor may recommend that you take aspirin or paracetamol one hour before the exam to reduce discomfort.
 You are allowed to eat and drink as usual before the exam; no fasting is required.